Suriname (Kingdom of the Netherlands): Moving towards independence

 In 1954 and during the 1950s, the Dutch government strongly opposed the idea of full independence for its former colony.
 Suriname had been given far-reaching autonomy in order to keep it within the kingdom.
 This changed in the 1960s, especially after the Netherlands New Guinea crisis of 1962, and the riots in Curaçao in 1969.
 In the 1960s virtually all parties in the Dutch parliament began to support the idea of full independence for Suriname as soon as possible.
 The former colonies in the Caribbean had become a fiscal burden and the Dutch government had lost control over their internal administration.
 The Dutch Labour Party added to these political and economic reasonings an ideological argument: colonialism was considered wrong and all its remnants, such as the inclusion of Surname and the Netherlands Antilles in the Kingdom of the Netherlands, should be eliminated.

 The Den Uyl cabinet that took office in May 1973 and stated that the Caribbean countries within the kingdom were to become independent during its term in office.
 The Netherlands Antilles rejected the idea, but Suriname was willing to talk.
 The Surinamese government under Jules Sedney argued that the Netherlands was acting in undue haste, and that independence required longer-term planning.
 The newly elected government of Henck Arron however accepted Den Uyl's invitation that Suriname be independent by the end of 1975.
 After long negotiations, and with a very substantial severance package amounting to 3.5 billion Dutch guilders of Dutch aid, Suriname became independent on 25 November 1975.
 On 21 November, the statue of Queen Wilhelmina was removed from Oranjeplein and replaced with the Surinamese flag.
 Oranjeplein was renamed Independence Square.
 The Dutch flag was lowered for the last time in the evening of 24 November.
 A big party started around midnight.
 The first day of the independent Republic of Suriname was celebrated in the company of Princess Beatrix, Prince Claus and Prime Minister Den Uyl.
-On 25 November former governor Ferrier was sworn in as president, while in The Hague Queen Juliana signed the treaty of sovereignty.
+On 25 November, Johan Ferrier, the former Governor, was sworn in as president, while in The Hague, Queen Juliana signed the treaty of sovereignty.